Color system

 So what

-Teams could ship UI, but the system wasn't reliably doing its job.
-Color decisions accumulated as design debt, slowing delivery and eroding cohesion over time.
+Teams could ship UI, but the system wasn’t doing enough of the work.
+Color decisions accumulated as design debt—slowing delivery and eroding cohesion over time.

 The turning point

 During 2023 planning, the Alchemy team aligned on a broader visual refresh and foundational cleanup.
-Before accelerating component and pattern delivery, we needed to rebuild the primitives everything depended on— starting with color.
+Before accelerating component and pattern delivery, we needed to rebuild the primitives everything depends on—starting with color.

-The goal wasn’t to create a new aesthetic.
-It was to establish a color system that encoded intent: predictable relationships, clear semantics, and durable behavior across themes and modes.
+The goal wasn’t a new aesthetic.
+It was a model that encodes intent: predictable relationships, clear semantics, and durable behavior across themes and modes.

 Key system decisions

-We defined two palette types—each serving a distinct role—and mapped them into semantic tokens designed to scale across themes and modes.
+We defined two palette types—each with a distinct job—and mapped them into semantic tokens designed to scale across themes and modes.

 - System colors.
-A neutral palette (white, gray, black) plus alert colors (success, warning, error) that persist across themes to maintain familiarity and predictable UI behavior.
+A neutral palette (white, gray, black) plus alert colors (success, warning, error) that remain stable across themes to preserve familiarity and predictable behavior.

 - Accent colors.
-Curated hue palettes used to communicate interactivity, establish hierarchy, and reinforce theme or brand identity.
+Curated hue ramps used to communicate interactivity, reinforce hierarchy, and enable theme or audience differentiation.

 - Audience-specific accents.
-Blue was retained for Operator experiences to preserve continuity, while purple was introduced for Associate themes to clearly differentiate the experience and introduce something fresh in a space dominated by grays and blues.
+Blue was retained for Operator experiences to preserve continuity; purple was introduced for Associate themes to clearly differentiate the experience while keeping the overall UI calm and usable.

 - Light and dark parity.
 Every palette was built with equivalent light and dark values so visual relationships remain intact when modes switch.

-Palette ramps were initially generated using contrast-based tooling (Leonardo Color) to establish accessible relationships across light and dark mode.
-From there, values were manually adjusted to better align with Alchemy’s visual language and real-world component pairings—balancing mathematical correctness with practical usability.
+Palette ramps were initially generated with contrast-based tooling (Leonardo Color) to establish accessible relationships across light and dark mode.
+Values were then tuned against real component pairings—balancing mathematical correctness with practical usability.

 Durable vs adaptable color

-To avoid a one-size-fits-all system—or a fully local free-for-all—we categorized semantic color tokens into durable and adaptable sets.
+To avoid a one-size-fits-all system—or a fully local free-for-all—we grouped semantic color tokens into durable and adaptable sets.

 - Durable tokens preserve familiarity across themes: shared surfaces, default text, baseline borders, and predictable states.